httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 report without further processing but MUST still return a 2xx (Successful) status code.

+# Usability Considerations {#usability-considerations}

+When the UA detects a Known Expect-CT Host in violation of the UA's CT Policy, users will experience denials of service.
+It is advisable for UAs to explain the reason why.

+# Authoring Considerations {#authoring-considerations}

+Expect-CT could be specified as a TLS extension or X.509 certificate extension instead of an HTTP response header field.
+Using an HTTP header field as the mechanism for Expect-CT introduces a layering mismatch: for example, the software that terminates TLS and validates Certificate Transparency information might know nothing about HTTP.
+Nevertheless, an HTTP header field was chosen primarily for ease of deployment.
+In practice, deploying new certificate extensions requires certificate authorities to support them, and new TLS extensions require server software updates, including possibly to servers outside of the site owner's direct control (such as in the case of a third-party CDN).
+Ease of deployment is a high priority for Expect-CT because it is intended as a temporary transition mechanism for user agents that are transitioning to universal Certificate Transparency requirements.

+# Privacy Considerations

+Expect-CT can be used to infer what Certificate Transparency policy is in use, by attempting to retrieve specially-configured websites which pass one user agents' policies but not another's.
+Note that this consideration is true of UAs which enforce CT policies without Expect-CT as well.

+Additionally, reports submitted to the `report-uri` could reveal information to a third party about which webpage is being accessed and by which IP address, by using individual `report-uri` values for individually-tracked pages.
+This information could be leaked even if client-side scripting were disabled.

+Implementations must store state about Known Expect-CT Hosts, and hence which domains the UA has contacted.

+Violation reports, as noted in {{reporting-expect-ct-failure}}, contain information about the certificate chain that has violated the CT policy.
+In some cases, such as organization-wide compromise of the end-to-end security of TLS, this may include information about the interception tools and design used by the organization that the organization would otherwise prefer not be disclosed.

+Because Expect-CT causes remotely-detectable behavior, it's advisable that UAs offer a way for privacy-sensitive users to clear currently noted Expect-CT hosts, and allow users to query the current state of Known Expect-CT Hosts.

 # Security Considerations {#security-considerations}

 When UAs support the Expect-CT header field, it becomes a potential vector for hostile